The Holly Boot Cuffs are a cute and cozy crochet project worked in smooth waistcoat stitches and bobbles!

 Today I’m excited to bring you some warm and cute cuffs that you can crochet yourself.
 Originally worked up to match the Holly Headband, the Holly crochet boot cuffs pattern can be made in any color you would like to go with the season, and your own unique style.
 If you choose to work them up in wool(as I did), they are particularly cozy.
 Plus, working them in rows means that they can be done a little more easily, with the opportunity to adjust your sizing as needed.

 You can keep reading for all the information you’ll need to make this project.
-What’s more, you can even download the pattern for free as well (more info on that at the end).
+What’s more, you can even download the pattern for free as well.

 (Note: This post contains affiliate links, meaning that if you make a purchase it may benefit me at no extra cost to you.
 You can read all of my affiliate disclosures and other disclaimers on the disclaimers page. )